 OPPO confirms the use of the new Snapdragon SoC in 2022

 OPPO was of course right at the start with a few other companies.
 They announced that next year's Find-X flagship will get the Snapdragon 8 Gen 1.
 More details have been added to the Find X4 Pro or the Find X5 Pro (possibly one number will be skipped next year) not mentioned.
 What is clear is that it will appear as expected in the first half of next year.

 What can the Snapdragon 8 Gen 1 do?

 The new naming runs through all new and future Snapdragon chips.
 A very controversial new feature, the "Always-On-Camera", caused a lot of privacy concerns after the announcement.
 Personally, I think one should wait and not paint the devil on the wall too soon.
 Maybe it can be very practical.

 Gaming has always been Snapdragon's forte.
-The latest "kite" also has new gaming features, such as volumetric rendering or VRS PRO.
-That means you can have a game rendered in 1080p, but these new technologies still make it look like you're playing in a QHD + resolution.
+The latest "dragon" also has new gaming features such as Volumetric Rendering or VRS PRO.
+That means you can render a game in 1080p, but with these new technologies it still looks like you're playing at a QHD+ resolution.

 Close relationship with Qualcomm: how much longer?